 - Media law and ethics, film history and the history of broadcasting

 - Advanced seminars in film/video editing

-The department sponsors Reality Bytes, an Independent Student Film Festival that is held at NIU every spring.
-The festival accepts films from around the globe and is largely organized by graduate and undergraduate students.
+We annually sponsor the Reality Bytes, an Independent Student Film Festival.
+The festival accepts films from around the globe and is organized by graduate and undergraduate students.

 Every summer, we offer Film Camp, a weeklong video production experience for high school students.

 For questions about the media area courses or curriculum, contact the area coordinator Laura Vazquez.